-- The Reentry Act, which would allow Medicaid payment for medical services furnished to an incarcerated individual during the 30-day period preceding the individual's release. - The Due Process Continuity of Care Act, which would allow pretrial detainees to receive Medicaid benefits at the option of the state.
+- The Medicaid Reentry Act, which would allow Medicaid payment for medical services furnished to an incarcerated individual during the 30-day period preceding the individual's release. - The Due Process Continuity of Care Act, which would allow pretrial detainees to receive Medicaid benefits at the option of the state. - The Equity in Pretrial Health Coverage Act, which would remove limitations under Medicaid, Medicare, CHIP and the Department of Veterans Affairs on benefits for persons in custody pending disposition of charges.